 Stress can be a killer and it’s overtaking back pains and strain injuries as the most problematic health issue in an office.
 Stress is caused by a number of things, but it’s mainly due to overworked employees and aggressive co-workers.
 If you feel stressed at work more often than not, then you may need to rethink the career choice you’ve picked or try to avoid stressful encounters as much as you can at work.
 If it’s getting really bad, then you may want to speak to either your employer, the HR department or even a lawyer.

 From weak cables to loose ceiling panels and uneven floors, old offices can be incredibly dangerous especially if they were constructed before the millennium.
 Many office buildings still contain traces of asbestos, a material that was widely used in construction in the past.
 It was hailed as a miracle fibre, but it was quickly removed due to the risk of cancer it came with when inhaling the fibres.
-There are firms such as Madeksho Law for mesothelioma cases and defense attorneys, so if you are concerned about the structural safety of your office and the presence of asbestos, or if you are suffering from the symptoms (shortness of breath, chest pains and appetite loss) then you need to get professional help immediately.
+If you are concerned about the structural safety of your office and the presence of asbestos, or if you are suffering from the symptoms (shortness of breath, chest pains and appetite loss) then you need to get professional help immediately.

 In addition to eye strain from using a computer for long periods of time, some badly maintained computers can actually give off toxic fumes which irritate the skin and even cause headaches.
 It’s a good idea to update your office computers so that their parts and cleaned and clear of dust and mites, and to also let your eyes rest between long sessions at the desk.